Leonard Hofstadter: Relationships

 On the spur of the moment in "The Recombination Hypothesis", Leonard asks Penny out on a date after he imagines what getting back with her might be like.
 Their real date ends successfully and they agree to take their relationship slow in "The Beta Test Initiation."
-During their renewed relationship Penny has dismissed comments about him ever leaving or dumping her or about worrying about his unfaithfulness around other women and strippers as in the episode "The Stag Convergence".
-After Penny suggested having sex in "The Launch Acceleration", Leonard breaks the mood by proposing to her accidentally.
-They later meet and Penny does have the courage to tell him "no" and not break up with him as she did two years previously when he told her that he loved her.
-However, their relationship is still obviously strained.
+During their renewed relationship, Penny dismisses comments about him ever leaving or dumping her or about worrying about his unfaithfulness around other women and strippers as in the episode "The Stag Convergence".
+After Penny suggests having sex in "The Launch Acceleration", Leonard breaks the mood by proposing to her accidentally.
+They later meet and Penny has the courage to tell him "no" and not break up with him as she did two years previously when he told her that he loved her.
+However, their relationship is still strained.
 In the season 5 finale, Leonard and Penny watch Howard being launched into space while holding hands to comfort each other.
 With the start of season 6, he wants a reluctant Penny to define their relationship in "The Date Night Variable".